+Financial Leadership

+Trucking/Logistics

-Calgary, Alberta, Canada Age: 66 First Elected: 2014 Areas of expertise: Financial Leadership Trucking/Logistics Oil and Natural Gas Industr Mergers and Acquisitions Corporate Governance Human Resources International Business Health and Safety
+Oil and Natural Gas Industry Mergers and Acquisitions

+Corporate Governance

-Mr. Scherman is a chartered accountant, who from 1982 to 2012 was an engagement partner for both public and private energy and energy service entities of a large audit firm.
-He was also the firm's Oil and Gas Industry Leader for many years and served on its Board of Directors for two terms.
+Human Resources International Business Mr. Scherman is a retired certified public accountant, who from 1982 to 2012 was an audit partner for both public and private energy and energy service entities of a large accounting firm.
+He was also the firm's Oil and Gas Industry Leader for many years and served on its Board of Directors for six years.
 He obtained his Bachelor of Commerce degree from the University of Saskatchewan in 1972.
-Mr. Scherman is a member of the Canadian and Alberta Institutes of Chartered Accountants and was awarded the Fellow of the Chartered Accountants of Alberta in 2013.
+Mr. Scherman is a member of the Canadian and Alberta Institutes of Chartered Professional Accountants and was awarded the Fellow of the Chartered Professional Accountants designation by the Chartered Professional Accountants of Alberta in 2013.